k8gb-io/k8gb/docs/index.md

 ### Service health

 One important aspect of this solution is that the GSLB load balancing should be based on the availability of Kubernetes Pods that a GSLB enabled host represents.
-I.e. Pod health, as determined by the configured [liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) of a Pod should determine which resulting IP of the downstream Ingress will be resolved.
+I.e. Pod health, as determined by the configured [liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) and [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) of a Pod should determine which resulting IP of the downstream Ingress will be resolved.

 This is in contrast to most existing OSS GSLB solutions which focus on traditional ICMP, TCP and HTTP health checks.